erri120/lotus/README.md

 ### Archery

 For archery I used [AGO](https://www.nexusmods.com/skyrimspecialedition/mods/24296).
+This spices the archery gameplay up and gives you enchanted arrows, bleeding when hit by an arrow, new animations an much more.

 Links: